 The O&M budget accounts for about 53% of the cost of service.
 The Debt Service requirement for water and wastewater facilities accounts for the balance of the cost of service (47%).
 The Debt Service is the actual amortization cost of outstanding bonds determined at the time of the bond issue.

 To encourage water conservation and collect more revenue from larger water users, we raise more revenue from the water volume charge than from the base charge.
-We also weight volume rates in a multitiered schedule increasing from $2.25 to $5.00; this encourages conservation.
+We also weight volume rates in a multitiered schedule increase; this encourages conservation.
 We allow the base charge to float as required to generate our required revenue.
 The ratio of base to volume charge is 42:58, generating more revenue from volume than base rates.
-The volume rate weighting brings the base rate down to $19.00 per month even with rates covering debt service rather than taxes.
+The volume rate weighting brings the base rate down even with rates covering debt service rather than taxes.

 The volume factor for the wastewater rate design employs a methodology generally referred to as winter averaging—in other words, a billing period is selected when water usage is at a minimum; a bimonthly average is calculated and that volume (annualized) becomes the volume billing factor.
 The average bimonthly volume used by each customer during that period determines the customer’s bimonthly volume for the entire year.